aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/deconvolution-mode/_index.md

 These controls are exposed through:

 - `QualitySettings` presets (for example, `getHighPerformance()`, `getNormalQuality()`, `getHighQuality()`)
-- `BarcodeQualityMode` – how aggressively the engine analyzes barcode quality
+- `BarcodeQualityMode` – selects recognition methods depending on the expected barcode quality (heavier methods for low-quality codes)
-- `DeconvolutionMode` – how aggressively the engine restores blurred or degraded images
+- `DeconvolutionMode` – deconvolution (image restoration) mode that defines the assumed level of image degradation and the strength of blur-reduction algorithms
 - Targeted overrides such as `XDimensionMode` and `setMinimalXDimension(...)`

 All examples in this article are based on the sample class: